 Bait and switch estimates

-Like any other moving service, the auto transport industry is often plagued by fraud and scam-- the most common being the bait-and-switch estimate.
+Like any other moving service, the auto transport industry is often plagued by fraud and scam, the most common of which being the bait-and-switch estimate.
 This occurs when a company offers an unusually low quote for their service, then tacks on an array of "hidden fees" that raise the price astronomically.
 When the customer disputes the cost, the company refuses delivery until the amount is paid in full.

 How can you avoid falling victim to these problems?